effectai/effect-network/README.md

 ## Compiling

 The token contract is implemented in C++.
-To compile and deploy the contract the following prerequisites are required:
+To compile and deploy the contracts you will need the following prerequisites:

-- eosio.cdt v1.6.0
+- eosio.cdt v1.5.0
-- nodeos v1.6.1
-- keosd v1.6.1
-- cleos
+- eosio v1.6.4

 To compile all contracts and the unit tests: